Applications are open for the 2021 GNI Startups Boot Camp!

 Absolutely not.
 The most important thing we are looking for is that you’ve identified a customer/audience need and you have a very strong hypothesis on how to meet that need.

 We hope so!
-This is a pilot program and our hope is that we can continue to offer more of these boot camps in the future.
-Make sure to sign up for our entrepreneurial journalism community on this page so that you can stay updated on future opportunities to work with us.
+Make sure to sign up for the LION News Entrepreneur Community on Slack so that you can stay updated on future opportunities to work with us.

 Feel free to email email@example.com and she will delete the application you don’t want us to consider.

 Yes.
 Absolutely.
-If you have expertise in a specific area like sales, marketing, finance or accounting, law relating to new business, or presentation coaching, we'd be really happy to hear from you.
+If you have expertise in a specific area like sales, marketing, finance or accounting, law relating to new business, or presentation coaching, please reach out to firstname.lastname@example.org.

-With the help of LION Programming Director Anika Anand, we’ll be hosting three information sessions between now and the application deadline:
+We’ll be hosting two information sessions between now and the application deadline:

-If you’re unable to make one of those, please reach out directly to LION Programming Director Anika Anand at email@example.com with any questions you have.
+If you’re unable to make one of those, please reach out directly to LION Teaching and Learning Director Lisa Heyamoto at email@example.com with any questions you have.

 The Google News Initiative is Google’s effort to work with the news industry to help journalism thrive in the digital age.
 Our efforts focus on three pillars: working with the news industry to evolve their business models and drive sustainable growth, elevating quality journalism and empowering news organizations with new technology.